Overview

 Adding the legacy offset to the headers

 You can add the original offsets to the headers of the restored messages.
+The value of the header will be the original offset as a string.

 The following is an example of a Restore that adds the original offset to the headers of the restored message.

-field is set to original-offset
+the .spec.config.legacyOffsetHeader field is set to original-offset.

-This means that the original offset will be added to the headers of the restored messages with the key original-offset
+This means that the original offset will be added to the headers of the restored messages with the key original-offset.

 If you wish to add the header only to a specific topic and not to all topics, you must split the Restore into multiple Restores.